monsoonmaelstrom/book2/book2.md

 “I can’t let you go on your own, Lisette,” I reiterate.

 Taking the statement for what it is, she starts toward me.
 Lisette has seven or eight inches on me, and probably a solid sixty pounds.
 Maybe more.
 So there’s no hesitation on my part when I draw a knife from its sheath.
 I could kill her in a second with magic, but when I told the others no magic, I meant it.
 I send my right arm back and release the stone I’ve had cupped in my palm throughout the conversation at her head.
-It hits her just above her left eyebrow, splitting the skin and sending blood streaming into her left eye.
+It hits her right above her left eyebrow, splitting the skin and sending blood streaming into her left eye.

 I draw a second knife and close the distance between us.
 I duck under her arms as I get close and send a knife into her ribs.
 Unfortunately, it hits bone and skates along, leaving a nasty gash that’s definitely not life threatening.
 I kick out at her right knee as I move past.
 I hear a popping crunch that sounds like it’s done some damage as I make contact.
 When I come up though, her right fist slams into my left cheekbone, sending me staggering back a couple of steps before I’m able to rebalance and slide to the side.
 My head is ringing, and I think the skin on my cheek is split open.
 But at least whatever blood is coming from the cut is flowing down my face and not into my eye.
 I move to Lisette’s left, trying for whatever advantage the blood clouding her vision can give me, and sink a knife into her left side.